-Outcomes EAL11-1A - A student responds to and composes increasingly complex texts for understanding, interpretation, critical analysis, imaginative expression and pleasure.
-EAL11-1B -A student communicates information, ideas and opinions in familiar personal, social and academic contexts.
-EAL11-2 -A student uses and evaluates processes, skills and knowledge necessary for responding to and composing a wide range of texts in different media and technologies.
-EAL11-3 -A student identifies, selects and uses language forms, features and structures of texts appropriate to a range of purposes, audiences and contexts, and analyses their effects on meaning.
-EAL11-4 -A student applies knowledge, skills and understanding of literary devices, language concepts and mechanics into new and different contexts.
-EAL11-5 -A student thinks imaginatively, creatively, interpretively and critically to respond to and represent complex ideas, information and arguments in a wide range of texts.
-EAL11-6 -A student investigates and explains the relationships between texts.
-EAL11-7 -A student understands and assesses the diverse ways texts can represent personal and public worlds.
-EAL11-8 -A student identifies, explains and reflects on cultural references and perspectives in texts and examines their effects on meaning.
-EAL11-9 -A student reflects on, assesses and monitors own learning and develops individual and collaborative processes to become an independent learner.
+- EAL11-1A A student responds to and composes increasingly complex texts for understanding, interpretation, critical analysis, imaginative expression and pleasure. - EAL11-1B A student communicates information, ideas and opinions in familiar personal, social and academic contexts. - EAL11-2 A student uses and evaluates processes, skills and knowledge necessary for responding to and composing a wide range of texts in different media and technologies. - EAL11-3 A student identifies, selects and uses language forms, features and structures of texts appropriate to a range of purposes, audiences and contexts, and analyses their effects on meaning. - EAL11-4 A student applies knowledge, skills and understanding of literary devices, language concepts and mechanics into new and different contexts. - EAL11-5 A student thinks imaginatively, creatively, interpretively and critically to respond to and represent complex ideas, information and arguments in a wide range of texts. - EAL11-6 A student investigates and explains the relationships between texts. - EAL11-7 A student understands and assesses the diverse ways texts can represent personal and public worlds. - EAL11-8 A student identifies, explains and reflects on cultural references and perspectives in texts and examines their effects on meaning. - EAL11-9 A student reflects on, assesses and monitors own learning and develops individual and collaborative processes to become an independent learner.

-Task 1 Task 2 Task 3 Weighting Task Name Short answer in class exam Multimodal Presentation Yearly Examination Task type Short answer responses to unseen texts Multimodal Presentation and Listening Short answer responses and essay Due Term 1 Week 11 Term 2 Week 10 Term 3 Weeks 9-10 Method of Submission In class exam Hand in video presentation and in class listening exam Formal examination Focus Outcomes EAL11-1B, EAL11-3, EAL11-4, EAL11-7 EAL11-1A, EAL11-2, EAL11-3, EAL11-5 EAL11-1A, EAL11-3, EAL11-5, EAL11-6, EAL11-8 Syllabus Component Module C: Texts and Society Module A: Language, Texts and Context Module B: Close Study of Text Knowledge and understanding of course content 15 20 15 50 Skills in responding to texts and communication of ideas appropriate to audience, purpose and context across all modes 15 20 15 50 Total Weighting % 30 40 30 100%
+Task 1 Task 2 Task 3 Weighting Task Name Short answer in class exam Multimodal Presentation Yearly Examination Task type Short answer responses and writing task Multimodal Presentation and Listening Short answer responses and essay Due Term 1 Week 10 Term 2 Week 10 Term 3 Weeks 9-10 Method of Submission Part A: In class exam Part B: Hand in Hand in video presentation and in class listening exam Yearly exam Focus Outcomes EAL11-1B, EAL11-3, EAL11-4, EAL11-7 EAL11-1A, EAL11-2, EAL11-3, EAL11-5 EAL11-1A, EAL11-3, EAL11-5, EAL11-6, EAL11-8 Syllabus Component Module C: Texts and Society Module A: Language, Texts and Context Module B: Close Study of Text Knowledge and understanding of course content 15 20 15 50 Skills in responding to texts and communication of ideas appropriate to audience, purpose and context across all modes 15 20 15 50 Weighting 30 40 30 100%